Irene Roberts (Home and Away): Reception

 In 2018, writers for TV Week included Irene in their feature on the "Top 20 Home and Away characters of all time".
 They wrote, "For more than 20 years, Irene has been the battler of Summer Bay.
 The resilient redhead has fought breast cancer, alcoholism and stalkers – to name just a few.
 Yet she's always bounced back using her strength and 'flippin' heck' catchphrase.
 Irene's open-door policy has seen all walks of life receive her advice and a hot cuppa.
 But her kind heart gets her into strife.
 Most recently, the arrival of her troubled son Mick (Kristian Schmid) reopened a dark chapter and put her at odds with bestie and business partner Leah."
+Another writer for the publication praised the character, writing "Loved worldwide, the popular character is the ultimate true-blue battler, known for her welcoming presence to her foster children, warm heart and quick-witted remarks.
+And for her rollercoaster life in Summer Bay!"

+In November 2021, three critics for The West Australian placed Irene at number two in their feature on the "Top 50 heroes we love and villains we hate" from Home and Away.
+They praised the character, stating: "There was definitely a touch of Annies Miss Hannigan about Irene Roberts when she first landed in the Bay as a washed-up alcoholic.
+However, once she sobered up, this weather-beaten Aussie battler proved she had a heart of gold as she set about welcoming a steady stream of stray, troubled children into her home for a shoulder to cry on, a hot cuppa and a place to stay.
+Irene is one of the longest-running characters on the show, and the woman behind the character, Lynne McGranger, has become a bona fide national treasure."

+Ahead of the character's departure from the serial, Tamara Cullen of TV Week stated: "Irene leaves behind a legacy that won't ever be forgotten.
+With her fiery attitude, unwavering loyalty and big heart, she's the everyday battler we can all relate to and even find some solace in."